 For any change in a PacificSource policy or process to this Provider Manual, we will provide written notice.
-Notice will be provided by email or by fax, and will be posted at these web pages: PacificSource.com/Providers/Medical, Medicare.PacificSource.com/Providers, CommunitySolutions.PacificSource.com/Providers.
+Notice will be provided by email or by fax, and will be posted at these web pages: PacificSource.com/Providers and Medicare.PacificSource.com/Providers.